-Specialization: Computer Maintenance Technology
+Computer Maintenance Technology Certificate and

-Certificate and Associate of Applied Science

 Students who graduate from this specialization will learn the skills necessary to compete in the computer maintenance industry.
 They will learn skills such as computer repair, maintenance, peripheral installation and troubleshooting, as well as provide hardware and software support for users within their organization.